SylviaHelaMullins/SylviaHelaMullins/README.md

 </div>

 <p>
 Hi there!
 My name is Sylvia, I am mostly front-end but with my sights on becoming full-stack.
 I have an associate's degree in Applied Science Computer Information and Technology Programming focused mostly on java, but I dabbled in quite a few different languages.
-I am currently pursuing a Bachelors of Science Software Engineering C# focused.
+After my associates I was looking for continued education but it was out of my budget and so I joined a Bootcamp CodeKY which I believe now goes by Code:You I focused heavily on Javascript and React during my time there and at the end of my second round I enrolled to WGU pursuing a Bachelors of Science Software Engineering C# focused.
 </p>

 <div align="center">